Home » Budget & Finance

 Ogdensburg City School District Board Approves 2026-27 Budget Development Calendar

 School leaders and the board of education have begun the 2026-27 school budget process that will result in a budget proposal to go before voters on Tuesday, May 19.
-Below are important budget-related events.
+Below are important budget-related events and objectives.

 Download the complete 2026-27 Budget Development Calendar